Access to Paid Parental Leave and the Health of Young Mothers

 As part of this project, we conducted a systematic review of the literature concerning the maternal health effects of paid maternity leave.
 The findings suggest that there are maternal health benefits associated with paid maternity leave.
 We also undertook a series of quantitative analyses using longitudinal data from the Australian population.
 One of these studies investigated the long-term mental health effects associated with young age at first motherhood.
 We found that young mothers have poorer mental health outcomes in later life compared to older mothers.
 We also found evidence to suggest that these health disparities increase over time.

 We are currently undertaking a qualitative study of first-time mothers who have received Paid Parental Leave.
-Women are being recruited through the Royal Women’s Hospital.
+Women are recruited through the Royal Women’s Hospital.
 We are interested in learning about women’s experiences of receiving Paid Parental Leave, how this money is managed in their household, and how this money impacts on their return-to-work decision-making.

 A/Professor Anthony LaMontagne (School of Health & Social Development; Faculty of Health, Deakin University)

-NHMRC Partnership Grant and VicHealth
+NHMRC Partnership Grant and VicHealth Promotion Foundation

 Faculty Research Themes